mertyildiran/Plexus/README.md

 <!-- LaTeX of above image: Fault = \left | \Delta P \right | -->

 All numerical values inside a neuron are floating point numbers and all the calculations obey to precision given at start.

+#### Sensory and Motor Neurons

+Input Layer in classical neural networks renamed as **Sensory Neurons** in Plexus networks, and Target/Output Layer renamed as **Motor Neurons**.
+This naming convention is necessary cause the built of the relevance of artificial neural networks with biological neural networks and Neuroscience.

+The difference of sensory neurons from the cognitive neurons (that neither sensory nor motor ones) is, they do not actually fire.
+They just stand still for the data load.
+They do not have any subscriptions to the other neurons (literally no subscriptions).
+But they can be subscribed by the other neurons, including motor ones.
+They do not learn, they do not consume any CPU resources.
+They just stored in the memory.
+You can assign an image, a frame of a video, or a chunk of an audio to a group of sensory neurons.

 ### Installation